netgen-layouts/layouts-docs/cookbook/custom_layout_types.rst

 * Basic configuration
 * Creating frontend and backend Twig templates for rendering the layout
-* Configuring the view layer of Netgen Layouts with created templates
+* Connecting the templates with your layout type

 We will demonstrate the process by creating a simple layout type with two zones:
 ``left`` and ``right``.